ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 1. Latency: Measured as mean labor time per grant (forward-pass time once the workflow is in place)
 2. Monetary cost: Calculated by multiplying input and output token counts returned by the OpenAI API by the official per-token prices in effect on 01 May 2025

-The GIS benchmark incurred a fixed fee of USD 140 for approximately 6 billable hours processing 43 grants (≈502 s per grant).[^script-runtime] For LLM methods, latency represents wall-clock time from API request to final coordinate string, inclusive of all tool interactions.
+The GIS benchmark incurred a fixed fee of USD 140 for approximately six billable hours of expert labour—covering script development, parameter tuning, and quality assurance—for all 43 grants (≈ 502 s per grant).
+Although the calendar time from first contact to final delivery spanned roughly 49 h over three days, the latency metric uses billable labour time to remain comparable with LLM wall-clock inference; actual script execution was negligible (< 1 s per grant).
+For LLM methods, latency represents wall-clock time from API request to final coordinate string, inclusive of all tool interactions.

 All metrics are computed on the 43 test-set abstracts for which ground-truth coordinates are available; remaining rows are retained in the public logs but excluded from aggregate statistics.

-[^script-runtime]: The GIS benchmark reflects 6 billable hours of expert labor ($140 ÷ $23.33/hour), encompassing script development, parameter tuning, and quality assurance across two iterations.
-While the actual calendar time from initial contact to final delivery was longer (≈49 hours over 3 days), the latency metric uses billable labor time to maintain comparability with LLM reasoning time.
-This approach measures computational/cognitive effort rather than project coordination overhead, providing a fair comparison between bespoke expert analysis and off-the-shelf model inference.
-The actual script execution time remains negligible (<1 s per grant) relative to the development and validation effort.

 ## 5.2 Implementation Protocol